Matching Semantically Similar Non-Identical Objects: Additional matching results

 \subsection{Success cases}

 Figure~\ref{fig:sup_same} shows the matching results for the same class case.
 As in the main text, The introduction of the proposed method turns sparse and inconsistent matching into dense and consistent one.
 The combination of SuperPoint and LightGlue with our method is robust to object color and shape differences and performs dense and consistent matching.
-Even in the case of class discrepancy, as shown in~\cref{fig:sup_discre}, the proposed method successfully corresponds the same parts (e.g., eyes to eyes, nose to nose) between various animals.
+Even in the case with class discrepancy, as shown in~\cref{fig:sup_discre}, the proposed method successfully corresponds the same parts (e.g., eyes to eyes, nose to nose) between various animals.
 Figure~\ref{fig:sup_domain} shows the case of domain shift between images, where our method reduces mismatching caused by image corruptions and image style changes (e.g., photos and drawings).
+Figure~\ref{fig:sup_multiple} shows cases where multiple objects are present in an image, demonstrating that our Non-visual Object Pairing selects semantically similar object pairs and provides condensed matching between the two objects.
 These results indicate that the proposed method can perform accurate matching in many cases under the challenging condition of non-identical object matching.